 If you now have your copy, I very much hope you enjoy it.
 If you haven’t ordered it yet, check out the links here.
-There is also a podcast now (“Peter Smith’s Bad Buying podcast”) and the first two episodes, around 15-20 minutes each, are available on most podcast platforms.
+There is also a podcast now (“Peter Smith’s Bad Buying podcast”) and the episodes, around 15-20 minutes each, are available on most podcast platforms and via links from this website.
 There is even a Bad Buying playlist on Spotify (all my section titles in the book are also song titles …) It is a “diverse” playlist, as my daughter described it, but I’ll take that as a compliment!
 You can make your own judgment on that.

 Finally, if you have bought the book, a short review on Amazon, Google or wherever would be great (assuming it is reasonably positive of course!)
 Much appreciated…